Pirate Parties International: Europe

+The member party list mentions the Pirate Party of Australia both as an Ordinary member and as a former member.

 Resignations

 In February 2015, Pirate Party Australia resigned from PPI due to serious disagreement with the direction and management of the organization.
 In the same month, Pirate Party UK also resigned and in March the Belgian Pirate Party suspended its membership within PPI.

 On 20 April 2015, the Pirate Party of Iceland voted overwhelmingly to leave PPI.
-A member of the executive, Arnaldur Sigurðarson, reported a 96.56% vote in favor of leaving, adding: “PPI has been pretty much useless when it comes to its objectives which should be to encourage international cooperation between Pirate Parties.”
+A member of the executive, Arnaldur Sigurðarson, reported a 96.56% vote in favor of leaving, adding: "PPI has been pretty much useless when it comes to its objectives which should be to encourage international cooperation between Pirate Parties."

 In May 2015, the Pirate Party of Sweden resolved with a significant majority to leave PPI, canceling their observer status.

 In July 2016, the Pirate Party of Canada officially withdrew from Pirate Parties International citing ongoing troubles with the organization as well as a failure to adequately provide any accomplishments over its history.

+In 2022, the Pirate Party of Austria withdrew from the Pirate Parties International.

+In December 2023, Florie Marie resigned from her role as chairperson of the Pirate Parties International after less than one year.

+On 30 January 2024, the Pirate Party of France resigned.

+On 1 June 2025, the Pirate Party of Greece's 12th Congress unanimously decided to leave the European Pirate Party and the Pirate Parties International, citing ideological issues, a lack of political added value, and a lack of room for "constructive and productive political discourse".

 Structure

 The PPI is governed by a board, formerly led by two co-chairs, and since the Warsaw conference of 2015 by a chair and a vice-chair.
 Policy, governance, and applications for membership are the responsibility of the PPI General Assembly which must convene at least once per year.
 By the current rules, board members are elected for a two-year term, half of the board being elected every year.
 Since the 2019 General Assembly, the Board has 9 members (previously 7).
 General Secretary and Treasurer positions are filled by the board by its members.